Skip to main content

 Severity of clinical depression

 Clinical depression often develops gradually.
-So it can be difficult to notice when something is wrong.
+This means it can be difficult to notice when something is wrong.
 You might try to cope with the symptoms without realising you're unwell.
 It can sometimes take a friend or family member to notice something is wrong.

-The severity of clinical depression depends on how much impact it has on your daily life:
+The type of clinical depression you have depends on how much impact it has on your daily life, for example:

 • mild clinical depression - has some impact